 - Где купить щенка 11.
 Where to buy a puppy

-- The belly is picked up, but not lean.
+- Belly selected, but not lean.

 Colors and wool

-The formation of color was influenced by the breeds that participated in the creation of the English hound:
+The formation of the color was influenced by breeds that participated in the creation of the English hound:

 Care and health